MakeSchool-Tutorials/MakeSchoolNotes-Swift/P12-Adding-Polish/content.md

 However, there is no need to feel blue.

-##Explore
+#Explore

-Now is the time to explore the app, find places to style or play with Layouts and/or anything you wish.
+Now is the time to explore the app.
+Find places to style or play with Layouts and/or anything you wish.